mikaelahonen/notebook/README.md

 * Use `ggplot()` together with additional definitions for more detailed plots
 * Define dataset and variable mappings in `ggplot()` base function
 * Use geom_ functions with `ggplot()` to actually draw plots.
 For example `ggplot() + geom_point()`

+## Prinicpal component analysis ##
+Example syntax of princomp function that performs a principal component analysis.